Moving to Taipei || A Guide By Those Who Made The Move

 Such typhoons have been known to have devastating impact, such as flooding, landslides, and causing damage to infrastructure.

-There is a constant sea breeze passing through meaning to doesn’t get too stuffy.
+Because Taipei is on an island, there is a constant sea breeze passing through meaning to doesn’t get too stuffy.

 - Annual average – 22 °C